 There are plenty of great places to discover near Valencia.
 Among the most popular day trip destinations are the castle of Xàtiva, the Albufera Nature Park, Altea, Alicante, and Benidorm.

-Whether it’s countryside, small town, beach or city trip, you really can find a little bit of everything close to Valencia.
+Whether it’s countryside, a small town, a beach, or a city trip, you can really find a little bit of everything close to Valencia.
 And the best thing is that you can easily reach many of the destinations by public transport.

 Day Trips from Barcelona

-There are also many great places around Barcelona that you can visit on a day trip.
-From the neighboring town of Sant Cugat del Vallès to picturesque small villages like Cadaqués and Besalù, the volcanic area of Garrotxa, to the beaches of the Costa Brava and Costa Daurada.
+There are also many great places around Barcelona that you can visit on a day trip – ranging from the neighboring town of Sant Cugat del Vallès, to picturesque villages like Cadaqués and Besalù, to the volcanic area of Garrotxa, all the way to the beaches of the Costa Brava and Costa Daurada.

 The choice is enormous.
 Some of the destinations can also be visited by public transport.
 For other places, however, traveling by car is highly recommended.